Agriculture in the United Kingdom: Biofuel

 Biofuels are fuels derived from biomass.
 They can be used in their pure form to power vehicles, but most commonly they are blended with traditional fuels such as diesel.
 In 2003, the European Union saw biofuels as an answer to several problems: climate change, energy security and stimulating the rural economy, and agreed the Biofuels Directive to see that production was kickstarted.
 In 2008, the Gallagher Review expressed concern about the effects of the biofuels initiative and identified the conversion of agricultural land to biofuels production as a factor in rising food prices.
 The current recommended option is that farmers should use marginal or waste land to produce biofuels and maintain production of food on prime agricultural land.

 The Renewable Transport Fuel Obligation ("RTFO") obliges fuel suppliers to see that a certain proportion of the fuel they sell comes from renewable sources.
-The target for 2009/10 is 3.25% by volume.
 This presents a potentially useful source of revenue for some farmers.

 Biofuel crops grown in the UK include oilseed rape (which is also grown for other purposes), short-rotation coppices such as poplar or willow, and miscanthus.
 Unfortunately biofuels are quite bulky for their energy yield, which means processing into fuel needs to happen near where the crop is grown; otherwise, most or all of the benefit of biofuels can be lost in transporting the biofuel to the processing area.
 Such local processing units are not generally available in the UK, and further expansion of this market will depend on politics and industrial finance.

+Custodianship

+It was first suggested that farmers could be paid for "producing countryside" in 1969, but the real beginning of positive agri-environmental policy came with the Agriculture Act 1986.
+The Countryside Stewardship Scheme and local equivalents were run by the Countryside Commission and the Countryside Council for Wales from 1991 until 1996, when they came under ministry control.
+Nowadays schemes to encourage farmers to think about wildlife conservation and to farm in an environmentally friendly way abound, though actual payments to farmers to support this are comparatively modest.

+When EU subsidy regime changes in 2013, farmers will receive a greater proportion of their payments from "management of natural resources and climate action".
+This forms one of the three "principal objectives" of the reformed Common Agricultural Policy which is under consultation until March 2012.